apacheignite/documentation/sql/dml.md

 ##Transactional Support

-Presently, DML supports the atomic mode only meaning that if there is a DML query that is executed as a part of an Ignite transaction then it will not be enlisted in the transaction and will be executed right away.
+Presently, DML supports the atomic mode only meaning that if there is a DML query that is executed as a part of an Ignite transaction then it will not be enlisted in the transaction's writing queue and will be executed right away.
 [block:callout]
 {
   "type": "success",